ohhhhhwhen/Employee-Tracker/README.md

 connected javascript console.
 Focusing on the idea of an employee tracker to show tables with different employee information.
 The console not only views the tables but can add and delete employee info.
+All while connecting through a local mysql database.

 ## Technologies
 Project is created with: